-- Unwelcomed jokes, innuendo or teasing about a person's looks, body, attire, age, race, religion, nationality, sex or sexual orientation. - Condescending, patronizing, threatening or punishing actions, based on a ground of discrimination, which undermine self-esteem or diminish performance. - Practical jokes based on a ground of discrimination, which causes awkwardness or embarrassment, endanger a person's safety or negatively affects performance. - Unwanted or unnecessary physical contact including touching, patting or pinching (in the case of minors, this is defined as abuse under the Child and Family Services Act). - Unwelcome flirtation, sexual advances, requests or invitations (if minor involved, covered under Child Protection Legislation). - Behaviours such as those described above which are not directed towards individuals or groups but which have the effect of creating a negative or hostile environment.
+- Unwelcomed jokes, innuendo or teasing about a person's body, looks, race, sexual orientation etc.Condescending, patronizing, threatening or punishing actions, which undermine self-esteem - Practical jokes which causes awkwardness or embarrassment, or may endanger a person's safety. - Unwanted or unnecessary physical contact including touching, patting or pinching Unwelcome conduct, comments, gestures or invitations of a sexual nature which are likely to cause offence or humiliation, or which might on reasonable grounds be perceived as placing a condition of a sexual nature on employment or on any opportunity for training or advancement.